cncf/techdocs/analyses/0012-TUF/implementation.md

 information on the website can go under a _Docs_ section.
 Consider the following
 structure:

-- **Home page**
+- **Home page**: Introduction to TUF project
 - **Documentation**: Overview of TUF

-  - Overview: Metadata,Project,Security
+  - TUF project components
-  - Getting started: Adopters, contributors,
+  - Getting started: Adopters and contributors
-  - History
-  - Timeline
+  - Tutorials
-  - Adoptions
+  - Implementations
-  - FAQ
+  - Best practices

 - **Community**: You can have two sections.